 In addition to the defined roles for Texas airports, the TASP further sub-divides airports into functional categories specifically related to the type of use that the airport is expected to accommodate.
-These functional categories include: Commercial, Reliever, Regional, Multipurpose, Industrial, Special Use, Agricultural, Remote, and Access.
+These functional include: Commercial, categories Regional, Reliever, Multipurpose, Industrial, Special Use, Agricultural, Remote, and Access.
 Table 3E presents the definition of the airport functional categories including the reliever classification for Dallas Executive Airport highlighted in bold text.